Scroll Down to Learn How You Can Submit Comments on the Proposed Changes to NEPA

 Given all the ways in which the Trump administration has been working to undermine environmental policies, procedures, and safeguards in an apparent effort to put corporate profits ahead of public safety and interest, it’s not surprising that these proposed changes to NEPA haven’t received widespread public attention.
 But NEPA has become a mainstay of the environmental movement and an essential tool for safeguarding our environment as well as the public’s health and well-being.

-There are a number of things you can do help protect NEPA.
+There are a number of things you can do to help protect NEPA.
 For starters, you can share this information with family, friends, and colleagues.
 The purpose of NEPA is to inform the public, so it’s only natural that informing the public is an important first step in safeguarding this legislation.

 You can also call or write your elected officials.
 Let them know that you are aware of the proposed changes to NEPA and oppose them.
 Encourage them to examine the proposed changes and oppose them as well.